SA Adventure Motorcycle Tour, Terms and Conditions:

 You acknowledge that the nature of the trip is adventurous, and participation involves a degree of personal risk.
 You acknowledge your journey will have the usual risks of travel, and the additional risks that are associated with adventure travel and motorcycling.
 You accept these risks and the possibility of personal injury, death, property damage or loss which may result from your decision to participate in the tour or expedition.

-You will be visiting places where the political, cultural and geographical attributes present dangers and physical challenges greater that those present in our daily lives.
+You will be visiting places where the political, cultural and geographical attributes present dangers and physical challenges greater than those present in our daily lives.
 We use information from government foreign departments and reports from our own contacts in assessing whether the itinerary should operate.
 However, it is also your own responsibility to acquaint yourself with all relevant travel information and the nature of your itinerary.

-Motorcycling can be dangerous and traffic conditions, roads, weather and other conditions in the countries you will be travelling, as well as the actions of other members of the trip can influence those risks.
+Motorcycling can be dangerous and traffic conditions, roads, weather and other conditions in the countries you will be travelling, as well as the actions of other members of the trip, can influence those risks.

 You acknowledge that your decision to travel is made in light of consideration of this information and you accept that you are aware of the personal risk attendant upon such travel.